lodash/lodash/GOVERNANCE.md

 ### Release Team

-The Release Team is sole responsible for publishing new versions of Lodash to npm.
+The Release Team is solely responsible for publishing new versions of Lodash to npm.
 Its current member is:

 - John-David Dalton ([@jdalton](https://github.com/jdalton))